alnoki/AAAAAA/doc/dev-guide/environment/documenting.rst

    that you can use :ref:`Conda <conda:starting-conda>`:

    * On a :wiki-pg:`Mac <Macintosh_operating_systems>`, add the following
-     options so you can use :xref:`bash login mode invocation<bash-man-page>`:
+     options so you can use :linux-die:`bash login mode invocation <bash>`:

      .. code-block:: json